Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effective Hamiltonian for

-\section{Effective Hamiltonian for $\Delta/\Omega\gg1$}
+\section{Effective Hamiltonian for $\Delta\gg1$}

-At $\Delta=\infty$, the spectrum of \eqref{eq:hamiltonian_ladder} is known exactly: all computational basis states (i.e. Fock states in the $\hat{\sigma}^z$ basis) are eigenstates of the Hamiltonian.
-To quantitatively study the effect of this integrable point near $\Delta\sim\Omega$, we construct a Schrieffer-Wolff (SW) rotation of the basis which shall make the effective Hamiltonian block diagonal in the eigenbasis of the diagonal part of the Hamiltonian $\hat{\mathcal{H}}_z$ up to first order in $\Omega/\Delta$.
-To this end we consider the generator of the SW rotation $i\hat{\mathcal{S}}$,
+At $\Delta=\infty$, the spectrum of \eqref{main:eq:hamiltonian_ladder} is known exactly: all computational basis states (i.e. Fock states in the $\hat{\sigma}^z$ basis) are eigenstates of the Hamiltonian.
+To quantitatively study the effect of this integrable point near $\Delta\sim 1$, we construct a Schrieffer-Wolff (SW) rotation of the basis which shall make the effective Hamiltonian block diagonal in the eigenbasis of the diagonal part of the Hamiltonian $\hat{H}_z$ up to first order in $1/\Delta$.
+To this end we consider the generator of the SW rotation $i\hat{S}$, which satisfies $[i\hat{S},\hat{H}_z] =-\hat{H}_x$ and is of the following form